-THE OFFERING

-Units offered by us

-539,000 units, each consisting of one share of our common stock and one Series E Warrant to purchase one share of our common stock

-Pre-funded units offered by us in this offering

-We are also offering 2,238,777 pre-funded units to purchasers whose purchase of units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding shares of common stock immediately following the consummation of this offering (each pre-funded unit consisting of one pre-funded warrant to purchase one share of common stock and one Series E Warrant to purchase one share of common stock) in lieu of units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding shares of common stock (or, at the election of the purchaser, 9.99%).
-The purchase price of each pre-funded unit is equal to the public offering price at which the units are being sold to the public in this offering, minus \$0.01, and the exercise price of each pre-funded warrant included in each pre-funded unit is \$0.01 per share.
+THE OFFERING Units offered by us 1,700,680 units, each consisting of one share of our common stock and one Series E Warrant to purchase one share of our common stock Pre-funded units offered by us in this offering We are also offering to each purchaser whose purchase of units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding shares of common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, pre-funded units (each pre-funded unit consisting of one pre-funded warrant to purchase one share of common stock and one Series E Warrant to purchase one share of common stock) in lieu of units that would otherwise result in the purchaser, 9.99%).
+The purchase price of each pre-funded unit will equal the public offering price at which the units are being sold to the public in this offering, minus \$0.01, and the exercise price of each pre-funded warrant included in each pre-funded unit will be \$0.01 per share.
 This offering also relates to the shares of common stock issuable upon exercise of any pre-funded warrants sold in this offering.

-Series E Warrants offered by us in the offering

-Series E Warrants to purchase an aggregate of 2,777,777 shares of common stock.
+For each pre-funded unit we sell, the number of units we are offering will be decreased on a one-for-one basis.
+Because we will issue a Series E Warrant as part of each unit or pre-funded unit, the number of Series E Warrants sold in this offering will not change as a result of a change in the mix of the units and pre-funded units sold.
+Series E Warrants offered by us in the offering Series E Warrants to purchase an aggregate of 1,700,680 shares of common stock.
 Each unit and each pre-funded unit includes one Series E Warrant to purchase one share of our common stock.
-Each Series E Warrant entitles the holder to purchase one share of common stock at an exercise price of \$1.80 per share, will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
+Each Series E Warrant entitles the holder to purchase one share of common stock at an exercise price of \$ per share, will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
 This prospectus also relates to the offering of the shares of common stock issuable upon exercise of the Series E Warrants.

-Option to purchase additional securities

-The underwriter has an option to purchase up to 416,666 additional shares of common stock and/or Series E Warrants to purchase up to an additional 416,666 shares of common stock from us at the public offering price, less underwriting discounts and commissions.
+Option to purchase additional securities The underwriter has an option to purchase up to 255,102 additional shares of common stock and/or Series E Warrants to purchase up to an additional 255,102 shares of common stock from us at the public offering price, less underwriting discounts and commissions.
 The underwriter may exercise this option at any time and from time to time within 30 days from the date of this prospectus.

-Common stock outstanding prior to this offering:

-1,399,271 shares of common stock

-Common stock outstanding after this offering:

-1,938,271 shares of common stock, assuming no exercise of any pre-funded warrants (or 2,354,937 shares of common stock if the underwriter exercises in full its option to purchase additional securities, assuming no exercise of any pre-funded warrants).

-Use of Proceeds

-We plan to use the net proceeds of this offering for research and development, capital expenditures, working capital, sales and marketing and other general corporate purposes.
+Common stock outstanding prior to this offering: 1,398,271 shares of common stock Common stock outstanding after this offering: 3,098,951 shares of common stock, assuming no sale of pre-funded units (or 3,354,053 shares of common stock if the underwriter exercises in full its option to purchase additional securities, assuming no sale of pre-funded units).
+Use of Proceeds We plan to use the net proceeds of this offering for research and development, capital expenditures, working capital, sales and marketing and other general corporate purposes.
 See "Use of Proceeds."

-Dividend Policy

-We have not declared or paid any cash or other dividends on our common stock, and we do not expect to declare or pay any cash or other dividends in the foreseeable future.
+Dividend Policy We have not declared or paid any cash or other dividends on our common stock, and we do not expect to declare or pay any cash or other dividends in the foreseeable future.
 See "Dividend Policy."